reticivis-net/mediaforge/README.md

-## this branch is an experimental rewrite of the captioning system. use at your own discretion.
+# ⚠️ this branch is a major rewrite of the majority of MediaForge and is under constant development with no guarantee of functionality

 # ![MediaForge](media/banner.png)